Are You Effective in Marketing to Prospective College Students?

 Today’s teens are visual.
 Statistics show that visual content combined with social media improves engagement.
 Use this knowledge to engage them throughout your digital marketing: social media posts, email, websites should utilize visual elements including photography, infographics, short videos, and the ever-popular animated gifs.

 Teens are not the only users to desire quick and scannable content.
 All readers of digital content first scan and then read.
 Only 20% of your content is actually read.
 Study after study shows that this is the case, which should drive you to develop content that is designed and written to be scannable and easily consumed with subheads, bullets, and short paragraphs.

 Teens, like all visitors to your website, need to see and feel the information.
 Your content should be about more than facts.
 Storytelling and use of emotional photography and video can improve engagement.
 Look for ways to tell your institution’s story in fresh and creative ways.
-Emotion can help engage the shortened attention span of your prospects…which is now shorter than that of a goldfish.
+Emotion can help engage the shortened attention span of your prospects.

 5. Answer Questions

 Both online and off, users come seeking answers to their questions.
 Recent studies have shown that a visitor to a web page will decide within seconds whether the page has what they are seeking.
 If they believe it contains the answer they seek, engagement will average 1.5 minutes as they consume the content.

 Be sure that your content quickly answers their most pressing questions and provides means for brand engagement that will bring them back for more.

 6. Nurture Them